lookingreg/documentation/developer/technical/trigger-values-types.md

                 format: evm
             amount:
                 type: number
-    ```
+    ``` -->

-## Address Types
+## Address Type

-For convenient management of the address book in the Web3alert, addresses have been divided into different types:
+For convenient management of the address book in the Web3alert, addresses have been divided into different groups.
+Here is a list of supported address formats:

-- address-plain
+- Plain

     ```yaml
     address-plain: { type: address }
     ```

-- address-ss58 _(Substrate)_
+- SS58 _(Substrate)_

     ```yaml
     address-ss58: